Table of Contents

 - Administrative, financial and support services provided by OMAFRA.

-The Ministry provides administrative, financial and support services to the Board.
-Four full-time Ministry employees from Business Services Branch, including two in the role of Board Secretary (one bilingual) and an Administrative Assistant, are assigned to support the Board.
+The ministry provides administrative, financial and support services to the Board.
+Three full-time ministry employees from the Business Services Branch, including two in the role of Board Secretary (one bilingual) and an Administrative Assistant, are assigned to support the Board.
+The ministry employees work under management oversight.

 Staff coordinate the administration and operation of the Board by supporting all activities related to prehearings, hearings and settlement conferences, including liaising with parties regarding hearing process and procedures, issuing official correspondence, explaining process and rules of practice and procedure to parties and their counsel, and completing the necessary accountability documents required by government legislation or directives.

-Legal services to the Board are provided by the Ministry of the Attorney General through the Legal Services Branch of OMAFRA.
+Legal services to the Board are provided by the Ministry of the Attorney General through OMAFRA’s Legal Services Branch.

 The Board consists of not fewer than five persons appointed by the Minister, of whom one may be appointed as Chair and one or more of the remaining members as Vice-Chair.
 Panels of at least three Board members adjudicate hearings.
 The Board meets as necessary to discuss policy issues.
 Members are appointed for an initial term of two years and are eligible for reappointment.
 The term of appointment is generally a maximum of 10 years in total.